A Quick Guide to Kyoto Sweets

 Mitarashi dango is a popular sweet food as well.
 Image via Shutterstock

-The dumplings are skewered on a bamboo stick, typically having three to five dumplings on a skewer.
-Although it’s best known as being a classic spring treat, mitarashi dango it’s enjoyed all year round for its contrasting textures and flavors.
+Skewering three to five dumplings on a bamboo stick characterizes the preparation of mitarashi dango.
+While it’s famous as a classic spring treat, people enjoy mitarashi dango throughout the year for its contrasting textures and flavors.

 The dumplings are chewy, mildly sweet, and filled with umami (essence of deliciousness) flavor.
-They get a hint of char from grilling and when we brush over the glaze, each bite is gooey, savory, and satisfying without being overly sweet.
-They make a fun, delicious snack to go with a hot cup of green tea.
+They also get a hint of char from grilling, and when we brush over the glaze, each bite is gooey, savory, and satisfying without being overly sweet.
+As a result, they make a fun, delicious snack with a hot cup of green tea.

 Yokan

-It is one of the most traditional of Japanese sweets and has a long history.
+Overall, it is one of the most traditional Japanese sweets and has a long history.
 Being a truly traditional Japanese treat, yokan dates back to the Edo period (1603-1868).
-Zen Buddhists, who were vegetarian, could eat yokan because it wasn’t made with gelatin, which comes from animal bones.
+Zen Buddhists, who were vegetarian, could eat yokan because it didn’t use gelatin, which comes from animal bones.

 A photograph of yokan, which is a rectangular, tradtional Kyoto sweet made of red bean paste and kudzu powder.